aws-samples/intelligent-rag-bedrockagent-iac/README.md

 terraform apply --auto-approve
 ```
 6. After apply is successful, the "knowledge_base_bucket" will be given as one of the outputs.
 Upload the sample-datasource.txt into this bucket.
 7. Go to Amazon Bedrock console-> Knowledgebases->Click on the newly created KB-> Datasource-> Click on sync.
 For more details check [this](https://docs.aws.amazon.com/bedrock/latest/userguide/kb-data-source-sync-ingest.html) documentation.

+Also make sure the `user input` is enabled in Agent!

 ## Infrastructure cleanup